SocksTheWolf/DeckConnectSite/README.md

 # DeckConnect Website

-This is the code behind the [DeckConnect website](https://deckconnect.me).
-I made this site in a fever dream that lasted about two days.
+This is the code behind the Jekyll website for [DeckConnect](https://deckconnect.me).
+I made this in a fever dream that lasted about two days.
 I loathe writing CSS, so get ready for that nightmare.

 The resulting site theme is a combination of:

 * Edits that I made on a personal fork of the abandoned Jekyll theme, [Hydra by CloudCannon](https://github.com/CloudCannon/hydra-jekyll-template)
-* Edits of the minimal mistakes theme.
+* Edits of the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme.

 Some layouts (specifically the downloads one) are inspired, lifted or derived from the Hydra theme.

 This site is hosted on Github pages because it's quick and easy.

+Logos and branding by [WinterHarkness](https://www.twitch.tv/winterharkness).

 ---

-Unreal, Unreal Engine and the Unreal logo are copyrights/trademarks of Epic Games.
+Epic, Epic Games, Unreal, Unreal Engine and the Unreal logo are copyrights/trademarks of Epic Games, Inc.

 Elgato, Stream Deck, Elgato Stream Deck are all copyrights/trademarks of Corsair Memory, Inc.

-Content, logos and DeckConnect are all copyrights of SocksTheWolf, 2025.
+Site content, logos and DeckConnect are all copyrights of SocksTheWolf, 2025.

 All Rights Reserved.